Chris did his first screening test in 2017, after letting the kit sit on the shelf for a year, and then a second one in 2018. Both were negative.

 “The public system was just fantastic,” he says.
 “I got into a trial – which you can’t do at private hospitals – to see whether I had any trace elements of my tumour in my blood.
 Luckily I didn’t, which meant I only needed six cycles of chemotherapy, not 12.”

 With treatment now finished, Chris’s health is being monitored via regular blood tests and CT scans.
-Now, he can turn his attention to living life to the fullest, spending time with his grandson, who live nearby.
+Now, he can turn his attention to living life to the fullest, spending time with his grandson.

 He’s also gotten back on his beloved bike.